arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 |      Solid State Relay 3     |           RELAY_CH03          |
 |      Solid State Relay 4     |           RELAY_CH04          |

-This relay outputs are suitable for AC loads with a current draw below 2.5A and a 24V AC power supply.
+These relay outputs are suitable for AC loads with a current draw below 2.5 A and a 24 V AC power supply.
 You can control the relay outputs individually using this function:

 ```arduino